NEstelami/ZAPD/docs/xml_files.md

 Attributes:

+- `Name`: Required.
+The name of the file in `baserom/` that will be extracted.
 - `Segment`: Required.
 This is the segment number of the current file.
 Expects a decimal number, usually 6 if it is an object, or 128 for overlays.
 - `BaseAddress`: Optional.
 RAM address of the file.
 Expects a hex number (with `0x` prefix).
 Default value: `0`.
 - `RangeStart`: Optional.
 File offset where the extraction will begin.
 Hex.
 Default value: `0x000000000`.